-Welfare and Operations: Welfare visits are still being conducted by telephone or correspondence.
-Home visits will only resume when full restrictions have been lifted and risks assessments establish it is safe to do so.

-- > Grants: The Trustees recognise the continuing challenges created by the COVID-19 pandemic especially to small charities.
-As planned, Trustees have maintained a £500,000 COVID-19 emergency relief fund for 2021. - Future plans: There are no plans to change the main activities of the Trust.
-The Trustees will review current charity partnerships against strategy with the new Trust Director. - Investment valuation: The Trust has seen a 3.7% reduction in the value of its investments from £69.4 million to £62.3 million, adjusted for repatriated cash and investment management fees.
-Trustees reviewed the investment policy during the year and agreed that the current risk profile optimises the potential for asset growth and income going forward.
-The Trustees will continue to monitor the investments performance on a quarterly basis. - Going concern: The Trust have sufficient unrestricted funds to remain operational on a going concern basis with investments valued at £62.3 million at the end of 2020.
-This is after the Trustees drew down £4.35 million of cash during the year to enable them to fund their planned activities with certainty for 2020 until the end of 2021 and with some surplus cash to allow for any potential decrease in revenue in 2021.
+- > Welfare and Operations: From Spring 2022, welfare visits are being conducted through a mix of telephone and in person visits.
+Home visits are being reintroduced gradually under a rigorous Risk Assessment taking into account government guidance, and in line with pensioner and Trust team personal circumstances and health considerations. - ➤ Grants: The Trustees recognise the challenges created by the COVID-19 pandemic especially to small charities.
+A flexible and supportive approach will be taken with grantees who may need to adapt their delivery model or timelines due to COVID-19 factors. - Future plans: A grants strategy review is currently underway, led by the new Trust Director.
+This will influence the future Major Grants policy and approach of the Trust.
+In the coming period the Trust will recruit for an additional role to assist in delivery of grant-making.
+The previous review was undertaken in 2019. - Investment valuation: The Trust has seen a 12.7% increase in the value of its investments from £62.3 million to £70.2 million, adjusted for repatriated cash and investment management fees.
+Trustees reviewed the investment policy during the year as noted in the Investment Policy update.
+The Trustees will continue to monitor the investments performance on a quarterly basis. - Going concern: The Trust have sufficient unrestricted funds to remain operational on a going concern basis with investments valued at £70.2 million at the end of 2021.
 As at the end of the year, the cash balance stands at £2.7 million.